jaclu/spd/README.md

 ### scripts

-The modules used by deploy-ish, offered in a way to make them useable in a standalone fashion.
-Run any script with param -h to get a full list of options.
+The actual tasks, offered in a way to make them useable in a standalone fashion.
+Run any script with param -h to get a full list of options and info.

+### samples

+- config -- should be copied into custom/config
+- additional-restore-tasks -- A sample of a script that does some additional stuff.
+See `scripts/task_do_extra.sh -h` for more info.
+- additional-as-user -- A sample of a script that is run as a user by the supplied additional-restore-tasks This is a subset of my extra_tasks, with any more private items filtered out :) Mostly to give you a general idea of how I use it.

+### custom

+Ignored by the repo, suggested location for your own local files

+### custom/config

+This is a hardcoded path.
+All other files you refer to in theese files, so you can decide a good location for them if **custom** does not fit your needs.
+Remember to store anything outside the local filesystem, in order for it to be available for other devices or after a reinstall.

 ### files